-TAASA is offering funding to the following groups with an expected start date of October 1, 2023: Non-profit organizations that meet the definition of a rape crisis center, a standalone rape crisis center or a dual program as defined in this application kit and that:
+TAASA is offering funding to the following groups with an expected start date of February 1, 2024: Non-profit organizations that meet the definition of a rape crisis center, a standalone rape crisis center or a dual sexual assault/domestic violence program as defined in this Funding Announcement and that:

-• Currently provide some of the following minimum services, as defined in this application kit, to adult survivors of sexual violence: a 24-hour crisis hotline; crisis

-- intervention; public education; advocacy; and accompaniment to hospitals, law enforcement offices, prosecutors' offices, and courts. - Can provide confidential communications as described in the Texas Government Code, Chapter 420, Subchapter D. Confidential Communications and records. - Serve adult survivors of sexual violence who were assaulted by someone other than a family or household member.
+- Currently provide some of the following minimum services, as defined in this Funding Announcement, to adult survivors of sexual violence: a 24-hour crisis hotline; crisis intervention; public education; advocacy; and accompaniment to hospitals, law enforcement offices, prosecutors' offices, and courts. - Can provide confidential communications as described in the Texas Government Code, Chapter 420, Subchapter D. Confidential Communications and records. - Serve adult survivors of sexual violence who were assaulted by someone other than a family or household member.